Visit our Open Day

 Why Choose Us?

-- School of Computing, Telecommunications and Networks is internationally recognised for teaching quality, research and extensive industry partnerships.
+- We are internationally recognised for our teaching quality, research and extensive industry partnerships.

 Unconditional Offers 2014/15